ArthurVarez/DogCatsCNN/README.md

 https://www.kaggle.com/kunalgupta2616/dog-vs-cat-images-data

+If you want to run the code below, you just have to download the zip dataset and upload it on your Google Drive

 To do so, I've choosed to build CNNs in order to predict dog and cats.

 Here is the link of the colab notebook :